Tribler/tribler/doc/Tribler development on Windows.md

 This outputs whether your current installation is 32 or 64 bit.

 Python can be downloaded from the official [Python website](https://www.python.org/downloads/release/python-2710/).
-You should download the Windows x86-64 MSI Installer which is an executable.
-During the installation, remember to install pip/setuptools and to add Python to the PATH variable to access Python from the command line.
-You can verify whether Python is installed correctly by typing `python` in the command line.
+You should download the Windows x86-64 MSI Installer which is an executable. **During the setup, remember to install pip/setuptools and to add Python to the PATH variable to access Python from the command line.
+The option to add Python to the PATH variable is unchecked by default!** You can verify whether Python is installed correctly by typing `python` in the command line.
+Also check whether pip is working by typing `pip` in the command line.
+If they are not working, check whether the PATH variables are correctly set.

 If you did not change the default installation location, Python should be located at `C:\Python27\`.
 The third-party libraries are located in `C:\Python27\Lib\site-packages`.
+If you forgot to add Python to your PATH during the setup, you should need to add the  `C:\Python27\` and `C:\Python27\Scripts` directories to your PATH variable.

 In order to compile some of the dependencies of Tribler, you will need the Visual C++ tools.
 Recently, Microsoft started to distribute these tools as stand-alone packages, removing the need to download the whole Visual Studio suite.
 The Visual C++ tools can be downloaded [here](http://blogs.msdn.com/b/vcblog/archive/2015/11/02/announcing-visual-c-build-tools-2015-standalone-c-tools-for-build-environments.aspx).
 These tools are still in pre-release.